 Select Boot Recovery Kernel.

 After a few seconds, the dead Android robot will appear on the screen.
-Press “B” to go to the Android Recovery Menu.
+Press “B” to go to the Android Recovery Menu

 Next, scroll down to Wipe Data\Factory Reset and click on it to continue.

-Once the process completes, click Reboot System Now.
+Once the process completes, click Reboot System Now

 NVIDIA Shield TV Fastboot Not Working?
 Try This

-The most common fix is to unplug everything, except for the power cable (including the HDMI cable).
-This allows the Shield TV to boot to the Android TV home screen without interference from any devices or peripherals.
+The most common fix is unplugging everything except the power cable (including the HDMI cable).
+This allows the Shield TV to boot to the Android home screen without interference from devices or peripherals.

 Wait approximately five minutes, then plug the HDMI cable back in.

-In every case, the system had booted to the Android TV home screen, and the user could begin a factory reset from the Settings menu.
+In every case, the system booted to the Android TV home screen, and the user could begin a factory reset from the Settings menu.